ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Model experimentation summary, with final selections in bold.
 :::

 During experimentation, the model was trained on roughly 13,000 samples and evaluated on a holdout validation set of roughly 5,000 samples.
 Performance was evaluated based on a combination of root mean squared error, mean absolute error, mean absolute percentage error, and regional root mean squared error, along with manual review and visualizations of predictions.
+Standard best practices were used to inform hyperparameters tuning for the final model.

 # Results